William Shakespeare: Critical reputation

 Shakespeare was not revered in his lifetime, but he received a large amount of praise.
-In 1598, the cleric and author Francis Meres singled him out from a group of English playwrights as "the most excellent" in both comedy and tragedy.
-The authors of the Parnassus plays at St John's College, Cambridge, numbered him with Chaucer, Gower, and Spenser.
+In 1598 the cleric and author Francis Meres singled him out from a group of English playwrights as "the most excellent" in both comedy and tragedy.
+The authors of the Parnassus plays at St John's College, Cambridge, numbered him with Geoffrey Chaucer, John Gower and Edmund Spenser.
 In the First Folio, Ben Jonson called Shakespeare the "Soul of the age, the applause, delight, the wonder of our stage", although he had remarked elsewhere that "Shakespeare wanted art" (lacked skill).

 Between the Restoration of the monarchy in 1660 and the end of the 17th century, classical ideas were in vogue.
 As a result, critics of the time mostly rated Shakespeare below John Fletcher and Ben Jonson.
 Thomas Rymer, for example, condemned Shakespeare for mixing the comic with the tragic.
-Nevertheless, poet and critic John Dryden rated Shakespeare highly, saying of Jonson, "I admire him, but I love Shakespeare".
+Nevertheless, the poet and critic John Dryden rated Shakespeare highly, saying of Jonson, "I admire him, but I love Shakespeare".
 He also famously remarked that Shakespeare "was naturally learned; he needed not the spectacles of books to read nature; he looked inwards, and found her there."
 For several decades, Rymer's view held sway.
 But during the 18th century, critics began to respond to Shakespeare on his own terms and, like Dryden, to acclaim what they termed his natural genius.
 A series of scholarly editions of his work, notably those of Samuel Johnson in 1765 and Edmond Malone in 1790, added to his growing reputation.
-By 1800, he was firmly enshrined as the national poet.
+By 1800, he was firmly enshrined as the national poet, and described as the "Bard of Avon" (or simply "the Bard").
 In the 18th and 19th centuries, his reputation also spread abroad.
-Among those who championed him were the writers Voltaire, Goethe, Stendhal, and Victor Hugo.
+Among those who championed him were the writers Voltaire, Johann Wolfgang Von Goethe, Stendhal and Victor Hugo.